polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![Screenshot of the Back Up Database - S03 window, showing the new backup path and the OK button.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image128d.png)

-24. Wait until the backup compltes and close the **Back Up Database - S03** window.
+24. Wait until the backup completes and close the **Back Up Database - S03** window.

     ![Screenshot of the Back Up Database - S03 window, showing that the backup of the database S03 completed successfully.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image128e.png)